milofultz/tinybrainfans/wiki/Programming/Paper Computing/little-man.md

 ### Calculator

+The calculator holds a single value between `0`/`000` and `999` inclusive and can `ADD` and `SUB`.
+The calculator also has three indicators that are set by the last operation it has completed: negative, if the result is below `0`; zero, if the result was exactly `0`; and positive, for if the result is between `0` and `999` .

 The calculator cannot handle numbers below `0`/`000`, nor any numbers over `999`.
-When executing subtraction, if the result ends up being below 0 (underflow), then this will cause the calculator to throw a negative flag, which would cause `7XY` to succeed and `8XY` to fail, assuming it is the next instruction.
+When executing subtraction, if the result ends up being below 0 (underflow), then this will cause the calculator to throw a negative flag, which would cause `7XY` to succeed and `8XY` to fail.

 ### Mailboxes